 I remember going to a mandatory personal development seminar long ago, one that I benefited from greatly.
 Yet, I can’t deny my first thoughts about going…As soon as I am notified, I’m thinking, “After 12 hours of working deals and putting out fires, I have to go where?
 And listen to who?
 For how long?”

 Anyway, in this excellent seminar, the facilitator stated, “Every garden will be invaded… not to think so would be naïve.”
-I found myself reflecting on this seminar due to the recent quantity of salesperson recruiting ads both online and in the local papers.
+I found myself reflecting on this seminar due to the recent quantity of posts regarding dealerships seeking sales candidates.

-The purpose of this message is simple: I believe it is healthy for managers to evaluate the experience a new employee might have at your dealership upon arrival and for the first 90 days or so.
+The purpose of this message is simple: I believe it is healthy for managers to evaluate the experience a new employee might have at the dealership upon arrival and at least the first 90 days or so.

-Part of this evaluation involves analyzing the impact other employees will have on the new team member’s perception of the organization and industry in general.
-Make certain that we don’t have a few “garden invaders” disrupting our mission of building the ultimate team.
-Many of us have witnessed the execution of new salespeople by those already on board, just trying to help, of course.
+Part of this evaluation involves analyzing the impact other employees will have on the new team member’s perception of the organization and the industry in general.
+Make certain that we don’t have a few “garden invaders” disrupting your mission of building the ultimate team.
+Many of us have witnessed the execution of new Salespeople by those seasoned Salespeople —just trying to help, of course.

-Veteran salesperson #2: “Oh please, let me help this kid.
+Veteran Salesperson #2: “Oh please, let me help this kid.
 I can handle this.
-In my spare time, I’ll tell him what he needs to know.
+In my spare time, I’ll tell them exactly what they needs to know.
 I’ll make the new kid aware of weak banks, slow F&I people, packs, pencil-whipped commissions, unpredictable income, the kook that orders new cars, the water in the used car department and, of course, the divorce rates of salespeople due to long hours and unpredictable income.”

-Veteran salesperson #1: “Oh, I almost forgot, we need to teach him the wisdom of a skipped demo and the 5-liner application before he wastes too much of his valuable time on someone with bad credit or some unrealistic jack leg.
-I bet I can have him trained and even talking just like me in about 30 days.
+Veteran Salesperson #1: “Oh, I almost forgot, we need to teach him the wisdom of a skipped demo and the importance of a quick credit bureau so they avoid wasting their time!
+I bet I can have them trained and even talking just like me in about 30 days.

 Yeah, I know, I’m being a bit cynical.
 But maybe it’s time to assess some things:

-Are we putting our best foot forward with new team members?
+Are we putting our best foot forward with new hires?

 Are we being truly supportive?
-Are we providing the sort of experience that lets new team members know the decision to come on board was a great decision, indeed?
+Are we providing the sort of experience that reassures new hires that their decision to come on board was the right decision?
 Are we making sure there are not people who are “invading the garden”?

-Please remember… In the absence of a well thought out plan, the garden (his head), will indeed be invaded.
-Develop a plan for quick and frequent monitoring of their progress.
-Guide their perception of this career opportunity.
-Build their morale and right the sails before one steers too far off course.
+Please remember, in the absence of a well thought out plan, the garden (the mind), will indeed be invaded.
+Develop a plan for quick and frequent monitoring of their progress and especially their attitude.
+Guide their perceptions regarding their career opportunity.
+When you keep your finger on the pulse of a new hire, it will allow you to right the mental sails before one steers too far off course.

-If you need help with sales training at your dealership, give me a call.
-The Mar-Kee Group has proven training programs will help address and resolve any sales issues your dealership may be having.
-We offer in-dealership training, 24/7 online video training, and more.
+If you need help with sales or sales management training at your dealership, feel free to give me a call.
+The Mar-Kee Group has proven training programs specifically designed to help address and resolve any sales issues your dealership may be having.
+We offer new hire and advanced sales training, sales management and leadership training, service advisor “sales” training, in-dealership training, and online video training.